kokkonisd/paignion/README.md

 also an effect message that is shown to the player when the action is carried out.
 The last one is mandatory because not giving your players feedback is _bad_.

-The syntax of the commands is very minimal, and there are actually only two commands for now: `set` and `add` which, well, set a certain property to a certain value or add (meaning _append_) something to the current value of a specific property.
+The syntax of the commands is very minimal, and there are actually very few commands for now: `set` and `add` which, well, set a certain property to a certain value or add (meaning _append_) something to the current value of a specific property.
 Let me explain with an example.